TAC and effort limitation

 South Africa’s hake fisheries are among the best controlled in the world.

-The Department of Agriculture, Forestry and Fisheries employs a range of measures to monitor fishing activity and ensure compliance with fishing regulations.
+The Department of Environment, Forestry and Fisheries employs a range of measures to monitor fishing activity and ensure compliance with fishing regulations.

 - Fishery control officers monitor all landings.
 Catches are weighed and inspected on the quayside and inspections are also made at processing factories.